Ribble Power Station: Station capacity and output

-The electricity generating output of Ribble power station, in GWh, from 1923 to 1947 is shown on the following graph.
 The graph illustrates several points.
 The plateau in the generation of electricity from 1936 is a period when the Central Electricity Board directed the operation of Ribble power station.
 Preston Corporation was able to purchase electricity to meet its demand.
 In 1932 the Corporation purchased 1.32 GWh of electricity, by 1943 it purchased 274.2 GWh.
 The step change in electricity generation in 1944 and 1945 illustrates the commissioning of the first two 31.5 MW turbo-alternators in the 'B' station.
 The drop in electricity generation in 1946 and 1947 illustrates the effects of the fuel crisis in 1946–7 when the availability of coal was severely restricted.
 During the fuel crisis the output from Ribble power station had reduced from its normal daily load of 100 MW to 40 MW realising a saving of 750 tons of coal.

-The electricity generating output of Ribble power station, in GWh, from 1954 to 1972 is shown on the following graph.

 Ribble No.2 or 'B' power station

 A major expansion of the Ribble power station was planned from 1939, however, the war delayed final completion.
 The new, but associated, station was known as Ribble Generating Station No.2 (R.G.S.
 No.2) or Ribble 'B'.
 The new station was built immediately to the west of the No.1 station, on the site of the No.1 station coal store.
 It comprised, from north to south, transformer bays, then a Auxiliary switchgear room.
 To the south was the turbine house comprising four 31.5 MW turbo-alternators arranged longitudinally.
 Next was the boiler house with eight boilers.
 The boilers had a combined output of 1.40 million pounds per hour (176.4 kg/s) of steam.
 The steam conditions were 600 psi (41.3 bar) and 454 °C. The boiler flues were gathered into two chimneys south of the building.
 There were eventually four 31.5 MW English Electric turbo-alternators generating at 11 kV.
 To the west of the station building was a reserve coal store; then further west the Central Electricity Board sub-station which provided the link to the National Grid and to the south a 33 kV sub-station.
 In addition to water cooling directly from the river there were two underground tunnels for circulating water to and from the dock for use at low tide.
 The circulation rate was 6 million gallons per hour (5.05 m^{3}/s).

 The first two new alternators were commissioned in 1943 and 1944.
 The increase in station output is evident in the above graph.